0xsequence/web-sdk/README.md

 ## Customization

-The `KitProvider` wrapper can accept an optional config object.
+The `SequenceConnectProvider` wrapper can accept an optional config object.

 The settings are described in more detailed in the Sequence Web SDK documentation.